7 Surprising Day Trips from Durbuy, Belgium

 I’ve been told that especially the Japanese visitors rave about the dandelion jam, the local specialty.
 Apparently the must-do for Japanese visitors is to stock up with jams when visiting the smallest town in the world.

-In case you want to get a glimpse behind the scenes, I recommend to visit the quaint jam factory of Confiturerie Saint-Amour which is only 5km (?) from Durbuy).
+In case you want to get a glimpse behind the scenes, I recommend visiting the quaint jam factory of Confiturerie Saint-Amour which is only 5km (?) from Durbuy).
 Monsieur Philippe Bartholomé runs the family business since 30 years and he starts preparing jams as early as 6 am.
 He prepares his jams in large, rustic copper bowls following the ancestral recipes and methods.
 The workshop is open to public and they take great care to use seasonal and local products that can be found in the groves, woods and gardens of the Ardennes region.

 In their little shop you can buy all kind of locally artisanal jams, but also a wide range of personal care products: honey, condiments, specialty beers, aperitifs, liqueurs, sweets, breads of spices, herbal extracts and herbal teas, body care products.
 They also make massage oils and marigold balm.